Coronavirus: Silence shrouds streets in cities across Italy, France and Spain

 "This morning, I appeal to all French people to mobilize in the fight," he said.

-President Emanuel Macron is set to give a televised address to the nation on Monday night.
+French President Emmanuel Macron is set to give a televised address to the nation Monday night.

-A government order to close restaurants, bars and cinemas came into effect on Sunday and officials urged citizens to minimise their non-essential movements.
+A government order to close restaurants, bars and cinemas came into effect Sunday and officials urged citizens to minimize their nonessential movements.

 By Sunday morning, sidewalk cafes in Paris stood barren.
-Stacks of chairs looked forlorn, absent of tourists and gossiping locals.
+Stacks of chairs, absent of tourists and gossiping locals made for a forlorn scene.
 At the historic Dome fish restaurant and cafe, a sober sign was taped to the brass-trimmed door: “Exceptional closing due to COVID-19."

 Some restaurants had takeout signs on their doors as carrying away food is still allowed.
 But the usually bustling Montparnasse tourist haunt was eerily quiet.